Press release published by the Mosquito and Vector Control Association of California

 Residents are encouraged to integrate mosquito control into their daily lives and take preventative measures to minimize exposure to mosquito bites:

-1. Apply insect repellent containing EPA-registered active ingredients, including DEET, picaridin, oil of lemon eucalyptus, or IR3535 on exposed skin and clothing according to label instructions.
+1. Apply insect repellent containing EPA-registered active ingredients, including DEET, picaridin, oil of lemon eucalyptus (or PMD), or IR3535 on exposed skin and clothing according to label instructions.
 Repellents keep mosquitoes from biting.
 DEET can be used safely on infants and children 2 months of age and older.

 2. Dress in long sleeves and pants especially if outside at dawn and dusk when mosquitoes that can spread West Nile virus are most active.